 - Angiotensin-converting enzyme (ACE) inhibitors are medicines which help to reduce the amount of work the heart does and can ease symptoms of heart failure.

-- Diuretics (water tablets) usually help if you are breathless.
+- 'Water' tablets (diuretics) usually help if you are breathless.
 They make the kidneys produce more urine.
 This gets rid of excess blood and fluid which, with heart failure, may build up in the lungs or other parts of the body.

 - An operation to widen the valve (valvotomy).
 This requires open heart surgery.

-- Valve replacement.
-This also requires open heart surgery.
+- Open heart surgery to replace the valve.
 The replacement may be with a mechanical or a tissue valve.
 Mechanical valves are made of materials which are not likely to react with your body, such as titanium.
 Tissue valves are made from treated animal tissue, such as valves from a pig.

 - Stretching the stenosed valve (balloon valvuloplasty).
 This is an option that is sometimes considered.
-This does not require open heart surgery.
-How it is done is that a thin tube called a catheter is inserted into the main blood vessel in the top of the leg.
+This also does not require open heart surgery.
+A catheter is inserted into the main blood vessel in the top of the leg.
 It is passed up to the heart.
 The tip of the catheter is placed in the aortic valve opening.
 A balloon at the tip of the catheter is then inflated to stretch the narrowed valve.
 However, for adult patients, balloon valvuloplasty tends to be used only in those who are unsuitable for valvotomy or valve replacement surgery.
 This is because the improvement in the flow across the valve (following balloon valvuloplasty) does not usually last for very long.
 Valvotomy or valve replacement surgery tends to give better long-term results.

 If you need surgery, a surgeon will advise on which is the best option for your situation.

 People with heart valve problems used to be given antibiotics before some dental treatments and some surgical operations.
-However, the National Institute for Health and Clinical Excellence (NICE) no longer recommends that they be taken routinely for any of these procedures.
+The National Institute for Health and Care Excellence (NICE) no longer recommends that they be taken routinely for any of these procedures.
 However, this guidance has been criticised by other authorities and antibiotics are still sometimes given to patients at the highest risk of endocarditis.

-Good oral and dental hygiene are also thought to be important in helping to prevent infective endocarditis.
+Good oral hygiene and dental hygiene are also thought to be important in helping to prevent infective endocarditis.
 In particular, if you have any condition which increases your risk of developing infective endocarditis (see above), you should not let any dental problems such as a dental abscess or gum disease go untreated.
-These dental conditions increase the chance of bacteria getting into the bloodstream.
+These dental conditions increase the chance of germs (bacteria) getting into the bloodstream.

-What is the prognosis (outlook) for people with aortic stenosis?
+What is the outlook for people with aortic stenosis?

 Some cases are mild and cause no symptoms.
 If you develop symptoms they tend to become worse over the years.
-Medication may ease symptoms, but cannot reverse a narrowed valve.
+Medication may ease symptoms but cannot reverse a narrowed (stenosed) valve.
 Surgery is normally advised if you develop symptoms.